fmhy/bot/README.md

 # fmhy/bot

 > [!NOTE]
-> This bot is no longer receiving new features and is now in maintenance mode.
-Please refrain from opening issues or pull requests.
-Pull Requests for drama generation additions will not be accepted.
+> This version is no longer receiving new features and is now in maintenance mode.
+Please refrain from opening issues or pull requests here.
+You can instead send them to the **[new repo](https://github.com/exefer/fmby)**.

 This code is for FreeMediaBotYeah, a Discord bot made specifically for the FMHY Discord server.
 It provides numerous utilities and other tools to help keep the server running like a well-oiled machine.